Beef Stew made in an Instant Pot! 6 ingredients, 45 minutes, SO EASY.

 - 1 tablespoon sugar

-Life Changing Instant Pot Instructions: Place everything in the Instant Pot and select the stew/meat setting (about 35 minutes).
+Instant Pot Instructions: Place everything in the Instant Pot.
+Select the stew/meat setting (about 35 minutes, high pressure).
 After it’s done, let everything mellow out for about 10 minutes before releasing the steam.
+Technically at this point, it’s done.
+But I recommend finishing with a quick browning session in the oven (see notes below).

-Traditional Oven Instructions: Preheat oven to 350 degrees.
+Traditional Oven Instructions: Preheat oven to 320 degrees.
 Place all ingredients in a baking dish – it can be glass or ceramic (we use a round casserole dish – something between 8×8 and 9×13).
-Cover with foil and bake for 4 hours.
-If the gravy thickens too much or dries out, you can add a little water to the gravy to loosen it up before serving
+Cover with foil and bake for 3-4 hours.
+If the gravy dries out, you can add a little water to the gravy to loosen it up before serving.
+See notes below for additional modifications/instructions.

-Whether you make this in the oven or in the Instant Pot, I recommend finishing by giving it about 10-20 minutes in a hot oven (about 350-400 degrees), uncovered, before serving.
+Finishing in the Oven: Whether you make this in the oven or in the Instant Pot, I recommend finishing by giving it about 10-20 minutes in a hot oven (400-ish degrees), uncovered, before serving.
 It gets the meat nice and caramelized on top and helps the gravy thicken up.

 Alternatives to Tapioca Pearls for thickening: